mfhsieh/leaflet-multi-markers/README.md

 </head>
 ```

-And add the control to the map.
+And add the markers to the map.

 ```js
 new L.MultiMarkers(data, {